-The Österlen Way is a circular trail in south-east Skåne (Scania), one of Sweden’s signature trails, starting and ending in Ystad, 56 km from Malmö.
-Our itinerary allows you to walk the southern and eastern part of the trail between Ystad and Alunbruket.
+The Österlen Way is a circular trail in southeast Skåne (Scania), one of Sweden’s signature trails, starting and ending in Ystad, 56 km from Malmö.
+Our itinerary allows you to walk the southern and eastern parts of the trail between Ystad and Alunbruket.
 Most of the time, the walk follows the Baltic Sea coast, but at some points, the trail takes you inland into forests with oak, pine, and beech.
 The undulant hilly landscape culminates at Hammarsbackar and Stenshuvud, where you will enjoy fantastic views.
-You pass through charming fishing villages during your walk and stay at small idyllic B&Bs and family-run hotels.
+During your walk, you pass through charming fishing villages and stay at small idyllic B&Bs and family-run hotels.

 - Sweden’s largest preserved megalithic monument Ale’s Stones (Ale stenar)